mergisi/ai2sql-cli-guide/README.md

 ## Troubleshooting

-- Ensure your OpenAI API key is set correctly.
+- Ensure your AI2SQL and OpenAI API credentials are set correctly.
 - Check database credentials if connections fail.
 - For unexpected results, try rephrasing your query.
 - SQLite: Make sure the database file path is correct and accessible.
 - PostgreSQL: Verify that the specified schema exists and you have proper permissions.
+- For more troubleshooting tips and FAQs, visit [ai2sql.io/support](https://ai2sql.io/support).

 ## Contributing